The Surprising Revolt at the Most Liberal College in the Country

 Two days later, a video circulated showing freshmen in the lecture hall admonishing protesters.
 When a few professors get into a heated exchange with RAR leaders, an African American freshman in the front row stands up and raises his arms: “This is a classroom!
 This is not the place!
 Right now we are trying to learn!
 We’re the freshman students!”
 The room erupts with applause.

 I caught up with that student, whose name is Pax.
 “This is a weird year to be a freshman,” he sighed.
 Pax is very mild-mannered, so I asked what made him snap into action that morning.
-“It felt like both sides [RAR and faculty] weren’t paying attention to the freshmen class, as it being our class,” he replied.
+“It felt like both sides [RAR and faculty] weren’t paying attention to the freshman class, as it being our class,” he replied.
 “They started yelling over the freshmen.
 It was very much like we weren’t people to them—that we were just a body to use.”

 Next I met the student who shot the video.
 A sophomore from India, he serves as a mentor for international students.
 (He asked not to be identified by name.)
 “A lot of them told me how disappointed they were—that they traveled such a long distance to come to this school, and worked so hard to get to this school, and their first lecture was canceled,” he said.
 He also recalled the mood last year for many students of color like himself: “There was very much a standard opinion you had to have [about RAR], otherwise people would look at you funny, and some people would say stuff to you—a lot of people were called ‘race traitors.’”

-Another student from India, Jagannath, responded to the canceled lecture by organizing a freshman-only meeting on the quad.
+Another student from India, Jagannath, responded to the canceled lecture by organizing a freshmen-only meeting on the quad.
 “For us to rise out of this culture of private concerns, hatred, and fear, we need to find a way to think, speak, and act together,” he wrote in a mass email.
-Jagannath told me that upperclassmen warned him he was “very crazy” to hold a public meeting, but it was a huge success; about 150 freshmen showed up and, by all accounts, their debate over Hum 110 was civil and constructive.
+Jagannath told me that upperclassmen warned him he was “very crazy” to hold a public meeting, but it was a huge success; about 150 freshmen showed up, and by all accounts, their debate over Hum 110 was civil and constructive.
 In the absence of Facebook and protest signs, the freshmen were taking back their class.

 For the anniversary of the boycott that gave rise to RAR, the group planned another boycott, on September 25.
 In the intervening year, the Reed administration had met many of RAR’s demands, including new hires in the Office of Inclusive Community, fast-tracking the reevaluation of the Hum 110 syllabus that traditionally happens every 10 years, and arranging a long series of “6 by 6 meetings”—six RAR students and six Hum professors—to solicit ideas for that syllabus.
-(Those meetings ended when RAR stopped coming; they complained of being “forced to sit in hours of fruitless meetings listening to full-grown adults cry about Aristotle.”)
+(Those meetings ended when RAR members stopped coming; they complained of being “forced to sit in hours of fruitless meetings listening to full-grown adults cry about Aristotle.”)

-“The movement cannot continue to manufacture an enemy that has agreed to review the syllabus [and] bended over backwards on all accounts to accommodate the free speech of the protesters,” wrote Misha, another freshman, in the first op-ed critical of RAR published in the paper.
+“The movement cannot continue to manufacture an enemy that has agreed to review the syllabus [and] bended over backwards on all accounts to accommodate the free speech of the protesters,” wrote Misha, another freshman, in the first op-ed critical of RAR published in the school paper.
 Yet the more accommodation that’s been made, the more disruptive the protests have become—and the more heightened the rhetoric.
-“Black Lives Matter” was the common chant at last year’s boycott.
+“Black lives matter” was the common chant at last year’s boycott.
 This year’s?
-“No cops, no KKK, no racist USA.”
+“No cops, no KKK, no racist U.S.A.”
 RAR increasingly claims those cops will be unleashed on them—or, in their words, Hum professors are “entertaining threatening violence on our bodies.”

 For the anniversary, RAR arranged an open mic for students of color.
 Rollo, a freshman from Houston, described how difficult it was to grow up poor, black, and gay in Texas.
 He then turned to RAR: “No, I won’t subject myself to your politically correct ideas.
 No, I won’t allow myself to be a part of your cause.”
 He criticized the “demagoguery” that “prevents any comprehensive conversation about race outside of ‘racism is bad.’”